dotswg/dots-architecture/draft-ietf-dots-architecture.md

 individually or in concert by an attacker to confuse, disable, take information from, or otherwise inhibit DOTS agents.

-Any attacker with the ability to impersonate a legitimate client or server or, indeed, inject false messages into the stream may potentially trigger/withdraw traffic redirection, trigger/cancel mitigation activities or subvert black/whitelists.
+Any attacker with the ability to impersonate a legitimate DOTS client or server or, indeed, inject false messages into the stream may potentially trigger/withdraw traffic redirection, trigger/cancel mitigation activities or subvert black/whitelists.
 From an architectural standpoint, operators SHOULD ensure